 Black Friday deals you can shop right now at Amazon, Best Buy, Walmart, Nordstrom, Kohl's and more

-This year, Black Friday is more like Black November.
+Black Friday is more like Black November in 2021.
 We're only a couple weeks into the month and already the Black Friday 2021 sales are on at just about every major retailer, from Amazon to Best Buy.

 Amazon got things started in October when the company launched its Epic Deals sale, an early Black Friday event with big savings on tech, kitchen gifts, the hottest toys of 2021 and more.
 Best Buy's early Black Friday sale launched in October as well, with incredibly popular deals on KitchenAid Pro stand mixers and Chromebooks, among other must-have tech.
 And Walmart's own early Black Friday sale, Walmart Deals for Days, is being refreshed every Wednesday in November with hot deals on great gifts.
 (Here are our favorite Walmart Deals for Days deals.)